 The strong call-to-action and the subtle use of the psychological trigger of urgency can together improve the chances of the eye-catching call-to-action button being clicked to complete the abandoned purchase.

 The incorporation of customer-friendly features of exchange, return, and free shipping in the email towards the bottom can also increase the chances of recovering the lost sale.

 The presence of customer service numbers and other means to reach out the company can play a vital role in instilling confidence in the brand in the customer.
 Displaying related items with catchy images are also a great way to evoke the lost interest about the brand in the customer.

-If you are looking to recover the lost sales of your big ticket items then this abandoned email template from Fab.com Inc is worth analysing.
+If you are looking to recover the lost sales of your big-ticket items then this abandoned email template from Fab.com Inc is worth analyzing.
 Apart from the usual reminder and usage of the psychological trigger, a large picture of the bed that’s incorporated in the email.

 The folks at Fab have tried to accomplish just that in their email by integrating their contact details prominently adjacent to the product image, and right under the “Buy Now” button.